I am often asked how I decide what to do with the vintage pieces I find.

 When I shop for vintage/antique pieces, I like to sort them into two different categories.

-1. That vintage finds that I can style in a uniquely interesting way with minimal changes.
+1. That Vintage finds that I can style uniquely interestingly with minimal changes.

 2 And those pieces have potential but need to be made over entirely.